We are keen to ensure that our website remains relevant, informative and up-to-date. We want to hear from you. Anyone can contribute.

 We have an insatiable hunger for news items, so if you have one to suggest, or have ideas and suggestions for the more generic parts of the website, please do get directly in touch with the Webmaster.

 We want to do whatever we can to meet the needs of the GSD community.

 To help keep the site lively and interesting we need very many images.
 We would really like to have more of people with GSDs, whether singly or in a group, at home or in hospital, relaxing or engaged in an activity.

 In the first instance please email the Webmaster to explain what you have available.

-If submitting photos with your contribution, please read the notes below about photos.
+If submitting photos with your contribution, please read the contributor’s note about photos and images.